Children's Hospital of Philadelphia: Fourth location 1974–2022

 In May 2020 amidst the 2020 COVID-19 pandemic CHOP started offering virtual pediatric urgent care visits to all children aged 0–21 throughout Pennsylvania, New Jersey, New York, and Delaware regardless of if the child was a patient at the hospital or not.

+Area expansion since 2022

+In January 2022, CHOP opened a new inpatient hospital on its King of Prussia campus, followed by a new Center for Advanced Behavioral Healthcare in West Philadelphia in October 2022 and a Behavioral Health and Crisis Center in spring 2024.
+The hospital also opened new satellite locations in New Brunswick and Cape May, among others.

+As of 2025, CHOP plans to build a new 24-story tower next to its main hospital by 2028.
+The tower is planned to have 1.3 million square feet and 700 private patient rooms.
+The building is financed with the help of a $125 million gift from Brian L. Roberts.
+CHOP also plans a renovation of its main hospital with help from the same gift.

 Facilities

-CHOP has 594 beds, almost 40 percent of which are allocated to neonatal, cardiac, and pediatric intensive care.
-Each year the hospital admits more than 28,000 children and more than 1.167 million are seen in the emergency and outpatient departments.
+CHOP has 692 beds, almost 40 percent of which are allocated to neonatal, cardiac, and pediatric intensive care.
+In Fiscal Year 2024, the hospital reported 34,829 hospital admissions and 1.63 million outpatient visits.

 Expansion plans

 The hospital has developed an expansion plan that includes four buildings along Schuylkill Avenue, on the east side of the Schuylkill River.
 The first building, a 375 ft tower called the Roberts Center for Pediatric Research, or the CHOP Research Tower, was built between 2015 and 2017 on the 700 block of Schuylkill Avenue, with an address of 2716 South Street.
+A second building, the Morgan Center for Research and Innovation is under construction as of 2025.
+It will be a 17-story, 350,000-square-foot facility to provide more laboratory research capacity for molecular and biomedical studies.